Technical Security Overview for Citrix Smart Tools

-These credentials are stored, encrypted and salted, in the cloud service database.
+For customers using the latest version of the agent, the username of the Citrix Administrator account is stored in the cloud service database.
+The password of the Citrix Administrator account is stored, encrypted and salted, in the registry of the Delivery Controller hosting the Smart Tools Agent.
 Citrix owns the keys used to encrypt these credentials.
-After a customer supplies a password to Smart Tools through the user interface, the password is masked and cannot be rendered in plain text.
+After the customer supplies a password to Smart Tools, the password is masked and cannot be rendered in plain text.